nahuelsiemaszko/facial-expression-recognition/README.md

 ## Usage

+1. Ensure Python 3 (or later) is installed.
+If not, download and install it from [python.org](https://www.python.org/downloads/).

-1. Clone the repository using a terminal or command prompt:
+2. Clone the repository using a terminal or command prompt:

     ```bash
     git clone https://github.com/nahuelsiemaszko/facial-expression-recognition.git
     ```

-2. Set up a virtual environment:
+3. Set up a virtual environment:

     ```bash
     python -m venv venv